 There are two concentrations for majors and minors, one in Italian Literature and one in Italian Culture.
-The Italian Culture concentration allows students to earn credits in Italian Studies even before having completed the language requirement.
+The Italian Culture concentration allows students to earn credits in Italian Studies even before having completed the Foreign Language Requirement.
 Students may combine Italian Studies with Hispanic or French Studies to complete a Romance Languages dual major.